AlishaWayra/InformationRetrievalModels/README.md

 implemented and applied to the dataset in file *3_tfidf_bm25.py*.
 Lastly, the query likelihood language models are executed in
 *4_querylikelihoodl_lm.py*.

-For each model applied to the passages and queries, a *.csv* file is created with the sorted passages depending on their score.

 ## How to run my code